phoenix492/StrangeJourney/REJECTED_MODS.md

 #### Biomes O Plenty
 Too much for the overworld.
 Under consideration for inclusion in alternate dimension.

+#### Inventory Profiles Next
+A little janky and FAR too much effort to configure.
+If someone else does it I could be persuaded.

 ## Non-Negotiable

 #### MCreator Mods